Coconut & Turmeric Dahl

 To Serve: Fresh Coriander, Lemon

 Dahl has got to be one of the most comforting dishes ever.
-Lentils are full of protein and fibre and red ones are particularly great because they cook quickly, bursting and softening for that deliciously creamy dahl texture.
+Lentils are full of protein and fibre so their great for the gut and red ones are particularly great because they cook quickly, bursting and softening for that deliciously creamy dahl texture.
 I add flaked almonds to my tarka for a bit of crunch and nuttiness, it’s the best combination with the coconut and turmeric dahl.

 Rinse and drain the lentils.